anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 ## Phase I.I - Ways to Update a Cloud Function in Google Cloud Platform

 > You might notice lots of similarities between Phase I and Phase I.I.
-Because function deployment and updation is technically similar, both need almost similar permisions, Thus I've described them in the same manner.
+Because function deployment and updation are technically similar, both need almost similar permissions, Thus I've described them in the same manner.
+Attackers would either choose to Deploy or Update an already existing Cloud Function.
+Thus this phase is not Phase II but rather Phase I.I.

 There are three ways to update a Cloud Function in GCP:
 1. Cloud Console